SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 - Strain-specific pages.
 Each strain on the menu deserves real content: terpene profile, effects, lab results, growing background.
 These rank for “[strain name]” queries and increase the number of indexable pages on the site.
 Most dispensaries skip this and lose the volume.

 - Condition-adjacent informational content.
 “CBD for sleep,” “cannabis for anxiety,” “THC for chronic pain.”
 Write these conservatively, cite peer-reviewed sources where they exist, and avoid making medical claims.
-The line between useful and non-compliant is real.
+The line between useful and non-compliant is real, and as the difficulty numbers above show, so is the ranking bar.

 - Local-experience content.
 “Best dispensaries in [neighborhood],” “what to expect at a [city] dispensary,” “[city] cannabis tax explained.”
 Builds local topical authority and captures intent that head terms miss.